- Welcome to New Student Programs

 Here is a list of things you will need during your stay at Geneseo:

-Students should check into Onondaga Hall between 10:00am-12:00pm on the first day of their Orientation session.
-All new first-year students will be staying in Onondaga Hall for Summer Orientation.
-Family members staying on campus will be staying in Niagara Hall.
+Students should check between 10:00am-12:00pm on the first day of their Orientation session.
+All new first-year students will be staying in a residence hall for Summer Orientation.
+Family members staying on campus with us will be staying in Niagara Hall.
 Lunch on the first day will be on your own.

 The official start of Orientation is the Welcome Ceremony, which will begin at 12:30pm in Wadsworth Auditorium.